nfagerlund/terraform/website/docs/configuration/files/index.html.md

 A _module_ is a collection of `.tf` and/or `.tf.json` files kept together in a directory.

-A Terraform module only consists of the top-level files in a directory; nested directories are treated as completely separate modules, and are not automatically included in the configuration.
+A Terraform module only consists of the top-level configuration files in a directory; nested directories are treated as completely separate modules, and are not automatically included in the configuration.

 Terraform evaluates all of the configuration files in a module, effectively treating the entire module as a single document.
-Separating various blocks into different files is purely for the convenience of maintainers, and has no effect on the module's behavior.
+Separating various blocks into different files is purely for the convenience of readers and maintainers, and has no effect on the module's behavior.

 A Terraform module can use [module calls](/docs/configuration/modules.html) to explicitly include other modules into the configuration.
 These child modules can